 -IICRC (Institute of Inspection Cleaning and Restoration Certification) is the leading

-technician certification requiring on site training to ensure the quality of the cleaning industry
+technician certification requiring on site training to ensure the quality of the cleaning industry.
+Fiber Specialties Technicians hold multiple IICRC certifications

 -CRI (Carpet and Rug Institute) certifies equipment, processes, solutions, and firms on behalf of most if not all carpet manufacturers (the vacuum you use must be CRI certified or most warranties are void!)

--Woolsafe International tests and endorses solutions and products on behalf of the wool Industry.
+-Woolsafe International tests and endorses Firms, Technicians, and products on behalf of the wool Industry.
+Fiber Specialties is a Woolsafe certified Firm and all technicians are Woolsafe certified.

 The above certifications are absolutely necessary when choosing a cleaner, however they are just the start.
 Most mobile cleaners and cleaning companies main focus and/or experience is on synthetic residential carpets and durable synthetic upholstery.
 Their equipment, chemicals, techniques are going to reflect the experience cleaning those types of textiles.
 Furthermore even the high end residential area rug cleaning market consists of full immersion baths for common sizes.
 This is not practical or possible all of the time, if ever, for aircraft carpets.
 Fiber Specialties is unique in that our processes, techniques, and equipment are specifically developed to clean wool and silk blend carpets inside or out of the aircraft.
 Fiber Specialties also brings 15+ years of VIP aircraft interior design, material, and installation experience, and trains all our IICRC certified cleaners with the VIP Aircraft in mind.